The Jewish Federation of Greater Washington Inc

 Timing Matters:

-- For programs with limited funding (Israel Quest, Synagogue Educational Initiative Grants), early submission is critical
+- For programmes with limited funding (Israel Quest, Synagogue Educational Initiative Grants), early submission is critical

 - Israel Quest applications should be submitted at least one month before trip provider's final payment deadline to avoid late fees